cardano-foundation/CIPs/CIP-0XXX/README.md

 core of the system.

-Please also note that any protocols and their instances that will be built as part of the standalone `Mithril` node could be reused in future for `Peras` and `Leios`.
+Please also note that any protocols and their instances that will be built as part of the standalone `Mithril network` node could be reused in future for `Peras` and `Leios`.
 It will give us even more confidence that the future core system will be built from components that are used in production.